VSChina/raspberry-diagnostic-demo/README.md

 node app.js
 ```

-6. You should see messages sending to the IoTHub like below.
+6. You should see messages sending to the IoT Hub like below.

 ![Sending Messages](./imgs/sending-messages.png)